 About this conference

-Brighton and Sussex Medical School (BSMS) is pleased to announce their first conference aimed at sharing Anti-Racist Practice in Medical Education: including both pedagogical/curriculum innovations as well as working research papers.
-The conference will be held completely virtually via Zoom.
+Brighton and Sussex Medical School (BSMS) is pleased to announce their second conference aimed at sharing Anti-Racist Practice in Medical Education: this time, we focus on the intersection between ‘Race’ and ‘Gender’ and how it impacts health outcomes.

-The conference looks to past, present and future, and invites abstract submissions of up-to 300 words describing your teaching innovations or research, along the following themes:
+As last year, the conference looks to past, present and future, and invites abstract submissions of up-to 300 words describing your teaching, research or reflections that explore the intersection of ‘Race, Gender and Health’ along the following themes:

 - Decolonising Histories in Medical Education